max-wittig/LunchBot/README.md

 * MENU_TIME_CRON : cron string, when to send the menu to the conversation.
 Defaults to `00 10 * * 1-5`
 * WARNING_TIME_CRON : cron string, when to ask if anyone is joining.
 Defaults to `20 11 * * 1-5`
 * LUNCH_TIME_CRON : cron string, when to send go to lunch message.
 Defaults to `30 11 * * 1-5`

-The domain can also be specified by setting the `DOMAIN` variable.
-Defaults to `circuitsandbox.net`
+* TIMEZONE : specify the timezone the bot is running in.
+Defaults to `Europe/Zurich`

 ## Docker usage